Random Walks Performed by Topologically-Specific Agents on Complex Networks: Introduction

 The present work aims at developing and studying concepts and methods allowing random walks on complex networks performed by relatively more complex agents -- henceforth referred to as being \emph{topologically-specific} --- corresponding to relatively small connected graphs, such as those illustrated in Figure~\ref{fig:agents}.

-The types of agents illustrated in Figure~\ref{fig:agents} are here said to be topologically-specific because they are only allowed to occupy portions of a given network corresponding to subgraphs that contain the respective agent.
-Once at a specific place in the network, the topologically-specific agents can move to new adjacent positions into which they also fit, as illustrated in Figure~\ref{fig:moviment}.
+The random walks performed by the types of agents illustrated in Figure~\ref{fig:agents} are henceforth said to be topologically-specific because they are only allowed to occupy portions of a given network corresponding to subgraphs that contain the respective agent.
+Furthermore, when at a specific place in the network, a topologically-specific agent can only move to adjacent positions into which they also fit, as illustrated in Figure~\ref{fig:moviment}.

-Basically, a subgraph in a network which is adjacent to a given agent corresponds to a subgraph that contains the agent and whose each node is adjacent (or identical) to a respective node currently occupied by the agent.

-The displacement of topologically-specific agents within complex networks can take place according to the two following manners, to be considered in the present work: (i) uniformly random; and (ii) under the influence of an external field.

-Figure~\ref{fig:walks} illustrates examples of \emph{trajectories} resulting from 30 steps of a random walk performed by a triangle agent on a Delaunay (a, e.g.~\cite{riedinger1988delaunay}) and a Waxman geographical (b, e.g.~\cite{waxman1988routing}) network.
-The former network has been obtained by drawing a set of 210 points uniformly within a square space and linking all pairs of nodes that belong to adjacent Voronoi cells.

-The illustrated random walks indicate that topologically-specific agents can perform relatively effective random walks on varying complex network topologies.
-In both examples in Figure~\ref{fig:walks}, but especially in the case of the Delaunay network, the random walks tended to define a relatively agglomerated set of nodes.

 Several are the reasons for defining and studying random walks performed by topologically-specific moving agents in complex networks.
 First and foremost, is the fact that the type of subgraph defining the agent will have a critical influence on the respective displacements respectively to different types of complex networks.
 For instance, the agent in Figure~\ref{fig:agents}(b) will tend to have enhanced mobility in complex networks resembling orthogonal lattices.
 Interestingly, the motion of the topologically-specific agents then becomes closely dependent not only on the respective network (as is often the case with traditional random walks), but also on how their own specific topology relates and matches the topology of the network onto which the random walks are to be performed.